greydanus/cursivetransformer/README.md

 ### Progress August 14

 When in doubt, train for longer.
 Here are some cursive transformer samples from a little past 100k steps.
 The model crosses t's and dots its i's.
 This involved downsampling stroke data as aggressively as possible, running an A100 for several hours and using a smaller context.

 ![sample_v26](static/sample_v26.png)

 ![sample_v27](static/sample_v27.png)

+### Progress August 21

+Increased dataset size from 1.9k to 2.3k.
+Started a 200k step run with stepwise lr decay of 0.33 every 50k steps.
+Unlikely that the model will train to 200k because we plan to leave it running overnight and sometimes Colab times out.
+Samples look as good as any previous results, perhaps slightly better.